TimeWalker: Personalized Neural Space for Lifelong Head Avatars: TimeWalker

 \subsubsection{Dynamic Gaussian Rendering}

-To realize animation, one intuitive strategy is to incorporate an additional MLP-based warping field.
-In our experimental setup, we implemented this component as a naive dynamic version of Gaussian Surfels \footnote{Please refer to the results of Gaussian-Surfel++ in Appendix~\ref{exp:compare_sota}.}.
-While this method shows proficiency in handling deformations induced by various expressions, it falls short in capturing the entire range of human head motions, particularly around eyes.
+To realize animation, one intuitive strategy is to incorporate an additional MLP-based warping field. \footnote{In our experimental setup, we implemented this component as a naive dynamic version of Gaussian Surfels.
+Please refer to the results of Gaussian-Surfel++ in Appendix Sec.~$6.3$.} While this method shows proficiency in handling deformations induced by various expressions, it falls short in capturing the entire range of human head motions, particularly around eyes.
 Moreover, disentangling the animation of appearance and expression remains challenging when both components of the warping field are designed similarly.

-In contrast, we integrate motion warping fields inspired by INSTA~\cite{zielonka2023instant}.
-During the preprocessing, we acquire a tracked mesh $M^{def}$ through FLAME fitting and a mean template $M^{canon}$ defined within a canonical space, both sharing identical topology.
-Unlike INSTA which utilizes the warping field to inversely project points from deformed space back to canonical space, we define a deformation gradient $\boldsymbol{F} \in \mathbb{R}^{4\times4}$ in the form of a transformation matrix.
-This matrix projects Gaussian Surfels $\mathbf{x}_{d}$ from the moment-specific static space to the dynamic motion space.
-Concretely, for each Gaussian Surfel $\mathbf{x}_{d}$, we employ a nearest triangle search algorithm to compute $\boldsymbol{F} = \boldsymbol{L}_{def} \cdot \Lambda ^ {-1}\cdot\boldsymbol{L}_{canon} ^ {-1}$, where $\boldsymbol{L}_{canon}$ and $\boldsymbol{L}_{def}$ is Frenet coordinate system frames, and $\Lambda$ is a diagonal matrix that takes scaling factor into account.{\footnote{Please refer to INSTA~\cite{zielonka2023instant} for more theoretical details.}} With computed $\boldsymbol{F}$ Gaussian Surfels are further deformed $\mathbf{x}_{d}^{'} = \boldsymbol{F} \cdot \mathbf{x}_{d}$, guided towards specific movements.
+In contrast, we integrate inverse warping operation inspired by INSTA~\cite{zielonka2023instant}.
+During preprocessing, we acquire a tracked mesh $M^{def}$ through FLAME fitting and a mean template $M^{canon}$ defined within a canonical space, both sharing identical topology.
+Unlike INSTA that utilizes the warping field to inversely project points from deformed space back to canonical space, we define a deformation gradient $\boldsymbol{F} \in \mathbb{R}^{4\times4}$ in the form of a transformation matrix.
+It projects Gaussian Surfels $\mathbf{x}_{d}$ from moment-specific static space to dynamic motion space.
+Concretely, for each Gaussian Surfel $\mathbf{x}_{d}$, we employ a nearest triangle search algorithm to compute $\boldsymbol{F} = \boldsymbol{L}_{def} \cdot \Lambda ^ {-1}\cdot\boldsymbol{L}_{canon} ^ {-1}$, where $\boldsymbol{L}_{canon}$ and $\boldsymbol{L}_{def}$ is Frenet coordinate system frames, and $\Lambda$ is diagonal matrix that takes scaling factor into account.
+Gaussian Surfels are further deformed $\mathbf{x}_{d}^{'} = \boldsymbol{F} \cdot \mathbf{x}_{d}$, guided towards specific movements.
 This process enables translation of expression/shape signals into animated outputs.
-The double-deformed Gaussian surfels are then rasterized to produce final renderings.
+The double-deformed 2DGS are then rasterized to produce final renderings.